-Ask any guitarist what brand they’d recommend when it comes to amps with a ton of headroom for immaculate cleans at room filling volumes, 99 times out of 100, they’ll say Fender.
+Ask any guitarist what brand they’d recommend when it comes to amps with a ton of headroom for immaculate cleans at room-filling volumes, and 99 times out of 100, they’ll say Fender.
 Yes, there are other great clean amps out there, but with models like the Fender Pro Jr IV, it’s hard to argue against going with the Fender.

-In this KillerGuitarRigs Review, we got the chance to spend a little extra time with this amp that we loved so much.
-Below you’ll find much more detail about who we think it’s best suited to, its appearance and features, and of course, its tones and performance.
+In this KillerGuitarRigs Review, we got the chance to spend a little extra time with this amp we loved so much.
+Below, you’ll find much more detail about who we think it’s best suited to, its appearance and features, and of course its tones and performance.

 In addition, it’s small size and simple control set will also appeal to newer players.
 It may be more expensive than the typical beginner amp, but its sound quality and tonal diversity provide tons of room for growth.

 The Fender Pro Jr IV came in a classic tweed covering.
 This iconic design is instantly recognizable as a Fender and we thought it looked fantastic.
 It had a compact and (relatively for a tube amp) lightweight design, tipping the scales at just over 22lb.
 Fender fitted this model with their ‘50s-era grille cloth, which looked fantastic paired with the lacquered tweed.

 The cab was made from particle board, which really helps to keep the cost down.
 And with such a small amp, any tonal benefits from a solid-wood cabinet would be imperceptible – we didn’t find it to be detrimental at all.